 First, you need a crust.
 You can make your own or use store-bought pie or tart crust for ease.
 Before adding the filling, you will need to par-bake or blind-bake the crust by filling it with pie weights and partially baking it.

 Then, you need to make the savory custard that serves as the base for the quiche’s filling.
-The filling is made of one part egg to two parts milk or heavy cream.
-Whisk the egg and milk together.
+The filling is made of four eggs per one cup of milk or heavy cream.
+Whisk the eggs and milk together.

 Once the crust is par-baked, you can fill it with the filling.
 This can be anything from leftovers to cheese to vegetables (for some ideas, check out this quiche recipe).
 Finally, pour the custard over the quiche filling and bake your quiche.